Michel Majerus: Exhibitions

-Majerus' artwork first came to international attention in 1996 with an exhibition at the Kunsthalle in Stuttgart, and then with subsequent exhibitions in Munster and Dundee ('Colour Me Blind! - Painting In The Age of Computer Games And Comics', 2000).
+Majerus's artwork first came to international attention in 1996 with an exhibition at the Kunsthalle in Stuttgart, and then with subsequent exhibitions in Munster and Dundee (Colour Me Blind! – Painting in the Age of Computer Games and Comics, 2000).
 In 1996 the Kunsthalle Basel organized a mid-career museum retrospective.

 In 1998, Majerus was invited to participate in Manifesta 2.
 He participated in the Venice Biennale in 1999, where he covered the facade of the main Italian Pavilion with a mural he designed.

-Since his death, several European museums have organized exhibitions of Majerus’ work including the Hamburger Bahnhof (2003), the Tate Liverpool (2004), the Kunsthaus Graz (2005), and the Kunstmuseum Stuttgart (2011).
+Since his death in 2002, several museums have organized exhibitions of Majerus’s work, including the Hamburger Bahnhof (2003), the Tate Liverpool (2004), the Kunsthaus Graz (2005), and the Kunstmuseum Stuttgart (2011).
 A posthumous exhibition of his works was featured at the Kunstmuseum of Wolfsburg (Germany) in 2003.
-Entitled “Painting Pictures”, the exhibition was a celebration of Majerus' genre and was dedicated to his memory.
-Other painters represented in “Painting Pictures” included Takashi Murakami, Sarah Morris, Franz Ackermann, Matthew Ritchie, Torben Giehler and Erik Parker.
-Commencing in 2005, approximately two hundred of Majerus' works have been displayed as the "European Retrospective" travelling exhibition.
+Entitled Painting Pictures, the exhibition was a celebration of Majerus's genre and was dedicated to his memory.
+Other painters represented in Painting Pictures included Takashi Murakami, Sarah Morris, Franz Ackermann, Matthew Ritchie, Torben Giehler and Erik Parker.
+Beginning in 2005, approximately two hundred of Majerus's works have been displayed as the European Retrospective travelling exhibition.
 The exhibition was a collaboration between the Majerus family and the Galerie Neugerriemschneider, Berlin.
-It included works usually displayed at the Hamburger Bahnhof, Berlin, the Kunsthaus - Landesmuseum Joanneum, Graz and from private collections throughout the world (Argentina, Austria, Belgium, Spain, Germany, Great-Britain, Greece, Italy, Luxembourg, Mexico, Portugal, USA)..
+It included works usually displayed at the Hamburger Bahnhof, Berlin, the Universalmuseum Joanneum, Graz and from private collections throughout the world (including Argentina, Austria, Belgium, Spain, Germany, Great-Britain, Greece, Italy, Luxembourg, Mexico, Portugal, USA).

 In 2018, the Institute of Contemporary Art Boston included a painting by Majerus in a survey of art after the internet, placing it within the context of works by Jon Rafman, Cao Fei, Avery Singer, and others.
 His first museum survey in the United States opened at the ICA Miami in 2022.
-Opening twenty years after the death, the exhibition series Michel Majerus 2022 – which unfolded across Germany and included KW Institute for Contemporary Art, Neuer Berliner Kunstverein, Kunstverein in Hamburg, among others – was dedicated to various phases and aspects of the artist’s oeuvre.
+Opening twenty years after the death was the exhibition series called Michel Majerus 2022 which was presented at the KW Institute for Contemporary Art, Neuer Berliner Kunstverein and Kunstverein in Hamburg.